ADA Compliant Digital Walls of Fame: Making Recognition Truly Accessible

 Comprehensive Implementation Framework for Accessible Recognition

-Creating an ADA compliant digital wall of fame involves these essential phases:
+Creating an ADA compliant digital halls of fame involves these essential phases:

 1. Accessibility Assessment: Evaluate existing recognition systems against accessibility standards